 What value can the GDPR Representative create for your business?

 In addition to complying with the GDPR regulation, the GDPR representative can also act as the eyes and ears for your business on the ground in the EU when it comes to monitoring the latest GDPR compliance developments.
 The new EU regulation will evolve quickly in the coming months and years.
 It’s important that your business is aware of evolutions in case law with respect to GDPR.
 The other value that this appointment can create for your business is the enhanced trust in the eyes of your customers, prospects and partners.

 The appointment of a GDPR representative will allow your business to communicate a clear message to the EU market that data privacy is an issue that your business is taking seriously.
 By appointing an EU GDPR Representative your customers and prospects will be left in no doubt that your business can be trusted to take care of any data privacy-related queries and pursue compliance in a timely and professional manner.

 GDPR Representative FAQs

 The GDPR has created an important new role in the world of online data privacy regulation.
 The GDPR Representative must serve as the contact point for all issues related to a company’s processing of personal data under the GDPR.
 The GDPR Representative must also act as the contact point for GDPR supervisory authorities.
 This is a separate role to that of Data Protection Officer (DPO).

 Do all US companies have to appoint a GDPR Representative?

-No, only US companies that do not yet have a physical presence in the EU but companies that do regularly process EU customer data.
+No, only US companies that do not yet have a physical presence in the EU and do regularly process EU customer data.